 Sweden in the forefront

-As well as developing new electric infrastructure, there is a great focus to develop electric vehicles for both freight and people.
+In Sweden, there is a great focus on developing electric vehicles for both freight and people.
 Sweden’s vehicle manufacturers are key innovators for new electric and sustainable vehicles.
-Electric cars, both fully electric or hybrid-electric, have been on the Swedish market for several decades and the number of these cars on Swedish roads is increasing.
+Electric cars, both fully electric or hybrid-electric, have been on the Swedish market for several decades, and the number of these cars on Swedish roads is increasing.
 In addition to electric cars, electric or hybrid buses and freight trucks are being tested and implemented around Sweden.
-As an example, the collaboration project ElectriCity utilises electric and hybrid buses in Gothenburg to test new technology that reduces climate impact and noise, while improving the local air quality.
-For freight transport, electrification opens up new possibilities, such as night-time delivery with electric and quiet vehicles.
-In addition, implementation of other technological solutions, such as geofencing can be used to force vehicles to switch to electric drive in certain areas.

 Related Best Practices